Table of Contents

 Short Codes vs. 10DLC vs. Toll-Free Numbers

 Off the bat, dedicated short codes can take up to six weeks to be registered and are the most expensive, costing close to $1000 a month or more.
-10DLC has an easier registration process and can be running in 3 business days.
+10DLC has an easier registration process and can be run in 3 business days.
 It is also cheaper than dedicated short codes.
-Toll-free numbers are free, but it takes upto 15 days to be registered.
+Toll-free numbers are free, but it takes up to 15 days to be registered.

 That being said, here are the specific advantages of each and which one suits a business, a nonprofit, and a political campaign.